What the stars wore to Paris Fashion Week - KESQ

 By Leah Dolan, CNN

-(CNN) — Paris Fashion Week is underway, and celebrities are out in full force as some of the biggest brands of the fashion world put not only their collections, but their VIP pulling power on display.
+(CNN) — Celebrities have been out in full force this Paris Fashion Week as brands put not only their collections but their VIP pulling power on display.

 Whether it’s running between shows or being spotted in the front row, A-listers are taking every opportunity to turn a look.
-So far we’ve seen Kendall Jenner debut a peroxide blonde long bob, Cardi B rock a set of razor-sharp alien bangs at Mugler and the hotly anticipated return of Bella Hadid from her two-year modeling hiatus.
+There has been no shortage of superstar fashion moments from Kendall Jenner’s fresh peroxide blonde long bob and Cardi B’s razor-sharp alien bangs at Mugler, to Willem Dafoe’s surprise runway appearance at Miu Miu and Kylie Jenner’s catwalk debut at Coperni.

-With many of the blockbuster shows still to come, including Miu Miu and Louis Vuitton who close up the showcase next Tuesday, these superstar fashion moments show no sign of stopping.
-Here’s who’s been helping the city of lights shine brightly this week.
+With the shows drawing to a close, scroll down to see the stars who helped the city of lights shine even brighter.

 The-CNN-Wire